Ninja AD600CO Foodi 7-in-1 FlexBasket Air Fryer review: cook like a pro

 Ninja Foodi DualZone FlexBasket: Performance

 The Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone has pre-sets for temperature and time on all of its six programs, nearly all of which can be adjusted.
-Only the Air Broil (Max Crisp) temperature pre-set cannot be adjusted.
-It is forever set at 450°F. The time can be adjusted for all of the programs, both before and during cooking.
+Only the pre-set Air Broil (Max Crisp) temperature cannot be adjusted.
+It is forever set at 450°F. The time can be adjusted for all programs before and during cooking.
 The only program I didn’t use when testing was the prove function because I have a bread maker that does all dough-related cooking automatically – plus, the American version doesn’t have this setting anyway.

-At the insistence of the two tweenagers in residence, I began my “air fryer journey” with the viral TikTok sensation, pasta chips – except I followed a recipe found on BBC Good Food’s website, because I am 46 years old, not 12!
-After oiling and seasoning dried pasta, I put it in Zone 1 of the basket and turned the rotary knob to Air Fry, adjusting the temperature pre-set from 392F to the recipe’s recommended 356F (the 20min time pre-set was perfect).
+At the insistence of the two tweenagers in residence, I began my “air fryer journey” with the viral TikTok sensation, pasta chips – except I followed a recipe on BBC Good Food’s website because I am 46 years old, not 12!
+After oiling and seasoning dried pasta, I put it in Zone 1 of the basket and turned the rotary knob to Air Fry, adjusting the temperature pre-set from 392°F to the recipe’s recommended 356°F (the 20min time pre-set was perfect).
 I then slid the drawer back in and pressed start.

-The recipe called for the pasta to be stirred every five minutes with a silicone tong or spatula, which was as simple as opening the drawer (machine automatically stops) and shutting it again once stirred (machine starts again).
-If you want to pause the cooking without interrupting the schedule for whatever reason, just press the center of the rotary knob.
+The recipe called for the pasta to be stirred every five minutes with a silicone tong or spatula.
+It was as simple as opening the drawer (the machine automatically stops) and shutting it again once stirred (the machine starts again).
+If you want to pause the cooking without interrupting the schedule for whatever reason, press the center of the rotary knob.

 The result was very crispy, crunchy pasta that the girls loved (especially dipped in ketchup), but I did find a few pieces that were still chewy, so I think an extra five minutes would have been perfect.